 The purpose of the Retirement Vault is to provide public school teachers with a database of information regarding financial and retirement planning specific to each state.
-Whether you are settled or possibly moving, we believe you’ll find the Retirement Vault a useful tool that provides a lot of valuable information.
-Before clicking on your state, we encourage you to read through the descriptions of each category discussed, which can found below the map.
+Whether you are settled or possibly moving, we believe you’ll find the Retirement Vault useful tool that provides a lot of valuable information.
+Before viewing your state’s information, we encourage you to read the following:

 Feedback: First and foremost, the Retirement Vault is about providing valuable information to public school teachers, which requires a LOT of time to research and aggregate all of the data in what we hope is a user-friendly format; however, we need your feedback!
 What did we miss that you believe we should have included?
 Did you, in fact, find the information valuable?
 What questions do you have that we did not answer?
 What could we do better?
 Please let us know by reaching out to us through our contact page, email, or twitter.

 Teacher Recriprocity: Many young teachers either believe they can go teach anywhere no problem, OR that they are completely locked in to the state of their initial certification.
 Neither are actually the case, but the process of transferring a teaching license and the requirements to do so vary from state to state.
-Even earning your National Board Certification doesn’t guarantee the mobility of your license/certificate across the nation (thought it does help in many cases).
+Even earning your National Board Certification doesn’t guarentee the mobility of your license/certificate across the nation.
 Securing a professional license/certificate prior to moving makes the process significantly easier and generally just requires some or all of the following: paperwork (including verification of teaching experience, copies of license/certificate, copies of praxis scores, etc.), a fee, fingerprinting, and some time.
 Apprentice licenses/certificates can be trickier or involve many more requirements, if they’re transferable at all.
 In either case, be sure to contact the State Department of Education for a complete description of what you need.
-Another consideration when moving: if your teaching license is transferable, your state pension is not portable (see below).
+Another consideration when moving: if your teaching license is transferrable, your state pension is not portable (see below).

-Retirement (Benefits & Pension Eligibility): As long as state pension programs remain available, they are arguably one of the best perks for public educators.
-One major problem, though, is that they are STATE pensions, and therefore are not portable across states.
-There is a vesting period (between 0-10+ years depending on the state) in order to become eligible for a monthly benefit.
-If you stop teaching in that state for whatever reason before becoming vested, you receive no monthly benefit and generally forfeit any empoloyER contributions made to the account (but you still have control over what happens to the employEE contributions + interest and can generally roll those into qualified retirement accounts without penalties or taxes).
+Pension Eligibility & Benefit Calculation: As long as state pension programs remain available, they are arguably one of the best perks for public educators.
+One major problem, though, is state pensions are just that – STATE pensions – are not portable across states.
+There is a vesting period ( (between 0-10+ years) in order to become eligible for a monthly benefit.
+If you stop teaching in that state for whatever reason before becoming vested, you receive no monthly benefit and generally forfeit any empoloyER contributions made to the account (but you still have control over what happens to the employEE contributions and can generally roll those into qualified retirement accounts without penalty).
 Furthermore, the contributions made to state pension programs are, in almost every case, significantly backloaded, meaning you need to remain an active member in the program for many years beyond the vesting period to break even on the contributions made to the account.
 Once vested, you must meet the respective state/district’s eligibility requirements in order to receive benefits.